n-grace-henry/MS-Thesis/progress_logs/10_progress_log.md

 Doing liquid-liquid extraction of the 8 samples and will be finishing these off.

 Will do esterfication of the now 7 samples that I column purified on the 3rd.
+71-W-2 did something a little weird where there was a lot of suction of the samples and the cap.
+Possible some sample was lost during the esterfication?